xyphro/UsbGpib/README.md

 - The Firmware should be upgradeable over USB
 - It should be rock-solid (!)
 I don't want to end up in a very long measurement beeing interrupted because of a software issue of my USB GPIB converter.
 - It should support additional features like serial poll, remote enabling/disabling
+- If there is no GPIB device connected to the USBGpib converter, or the GPIB device is powered down, there should be no USB device visible on the PC.

 All those goals are met :-)